Best supercars 2023

 The most obvious difference if you’re planning to buy Audi’s ‘everyday’ supercar is the current lack of a V8 option.
-Nowadays you’ve got a choice between the 533bhp or 602bhp versions of the noisy V10 that is shared with the Lamborghini Huracan.
+Nowadays you’ve got a choice between the 568bhp or 611bhp versions of the noisy V10 that is shared with the Lamborghini Huracan.

-With a terrific high-quality interior featuring a 12.3-inch virtual cockpit display, and a supple, comfortable ride, only the poor luggage capacity prevents the R8 from being a flawless all-rounder.
+All R8s enjoy a terrific high-quality interior featuring a 12.3-inch virtual cockpit display, and a supple, comfortable ride.
+Only the poor luggage capacity prevents the R8 from being a flawless all-rounder.

 At the heart of the Aston Martin DBS Superleggera lies a 5.2-litre twin-turbo V12, the same one utilized by the DB11.
 It provides a fitting soundtrack for Aston’s super-GT, as well as incredible performance.